Starfodders/Hearth-Client/README.md

 13. Cannot alter the sound of meditation or the initial start up matchsticks on mobile, different method of adjustment
 14. 😉 DISABLED - Bot Nav adjusts state too much in response to scrolling, add minimum move
 15. 😀 DONE - Unclear how to navigate from Feedback/Meditation page?
 Improve tutorial
+16. Radical Acceptance Worksheet (Advanced TD II) links to the entire workbook, not the single sheet

 ### API Endpoints
 1. (POST) Login